If your website isn’t performing, you want to look at three main areas of your site, one of which is the website call to action.

 - Whether the design guides the user’s eye through the flow of the site and toward the most important information while breaking up text into readable snippets.

-- Call-to-action language, placement and persuasiveness.
+- Call-to-action website placement, language, and persuasiveness.

 Companies that have spent a great deal on the design and copywriting of their websites often scratch their heads when those websites then fail to perform.